 Participants are selected via written application and invited audition.

-We are extending the catchment area for future Workshops so as to include participants from outside London and the Home Counties.
-This year, with the co-operation of Sheffield Theatres, two places were reserved specifically for actors from the Sheffield region.
-Thanks to support from The Garrick Club, small bursaries were available to assist those participants with travel and accommodation costs; holders needed to fund any shortfall themselves, just as those from London and the Home Counties fund their own expenses.
-The area for 2020 is yet to be decided.
+We have extended the catchment area for future Workshops so as to include participants from outside London and the Home Counties.
+In 2019, with the co-operation of Sheffield Theatres, two places were reserved specifically for actors from the North.
+Thanks to support from The Garrick Club, small bursaries were available to assist those participants with travel and accommodation costs; holders needed to fund any shortfall themselves, just as those from London and the Home Counties funded their own expenses.
+The venue for regional auditions for 2020 will be announced in due course.